Abstract Factory Pattern Tutorial

 rename product b1 b2

-9. Now comes the factory branch.
-Rename AbstractFactory to MealFactory first.
+9. Now, address the factory branch.
+First, rename AbstractFactory to MealFactory.

 rename factory